aewshopping/ssg-deploy-test/src/posts/reviews/2022-11-04-review-ancestors.md

 date: 2022-11-04
 review_rating: ★★★☆☆
 permalink: ''
-review_summary: '<p>Ancestors surveys the grand sweep of human history in Britain before the Romans came along, by forensically examining bones, burial things and DNA.</p><p>But a meandering rather disjointed structure means it is more like a disarticulated skeleton than a coherant body of work.
-So while it has some great content that it is worth digging through, it ends up a decent, rather than great, book.</p>'
+review_summary: '<p>Ancestors surveys the grand sweep of human history in Britain before the Romans came along, by forensically examining bones, burial things and DNA.</p><p>But a disjointed and sometimes meandering structure means it is more like a disarticulated skeleton than a coherent body of work.
+While it has some great content that it is worth digging through, it ends up a decent, rather than great, book.</p>'
 ---
 Elizabeth II, Queen of the United Kingdom and some other places, was buried on 19 September 2022 in Windsor Chapel.
 The crown she wore as queen, together with the orb and sceptre (ie the golden ball with a cross on top, and the golden stick respectively) had been resting on her coffin but were not interred with her - they will be used again later.
 The main ceremonial item that was buried alongside her was a simple wooden wand belonging to the Lord Chancellor[^1], broken in two to symbolise the ending of the Queen’s reign[^2].